aspotic/aspotic.github.io/_source/content/post/recipes/2025/11/27_potatoes_pave.md

 {{< photolist "/img/post/recipes/2025/11_27_potatoes_pave/03_cook.jpg" >}}

 * Cook at 180f for 1hr.
 Use steam oven or cover with foil.
 Use skewer to make sure potatoes cook through.
-* Weigh down to compress while it cooles.
+* Weigh down to compress while it cools.
 Refrigerate over night

 {{< /photolist >}}